 Taylor did not wish Sarah to marry him, but the wedding took place anyway.
 However, Sarah would die just three months into the marriage.
 Taylor and Davis would not get along for more than a decade, only reconciling in 1847 at the Battle of Buena Vista, where Davis distinguished himself as a colonel.

-In 1814, Taylor was fighting the combined British and Indian forces on Rock River in what is now Iowa and Wisconsin during the ‘War of 1812’.
-In 1819, he was a lieutenant-colonel at New Orleans.
+In 1814, Taylor fought the combined British and Indian forces on the Rock River in Iowa and Wisconsin during the War of 1812.
+In 1819, he was a lieutenant colonel in New Orleans, Louisiana.
 He was made a colonel in 1832.
-He served in the Black Hawk War, and then, in 1837, he was sent against the unmanageable Seminole Indians, whom he fought so successfully that the conduct of the campaign was placed in his hands.
-Osceola, the chief of the Seminole, had gathered his braves on the edge of a dense swamp near Lake Okeechobee, Florida on December 25, 1837.
-Taylor’s men charged across the morass that separated them from the Indians and fought the battle knee-deep in the wet, yielding soil.
-Again and again the Seminole threw themselves upon the Taylor and his men, but nothing could break the unflinching column before which they were obliged to retire.
+He served in the Black Hawk War, and then, in 1837, he was sent against the unmanageable Seminole Indians, whom he fought so successfully that the campaign’s conduct was placed in his hands.
+Osceola, the chief of the Seminole, had gathered his braves on the edge of a dense swamp near Lake Okeechobee, Florida, on December 25, 1837.
+Taylor’s men charged across the marsh that separated them from the Indians and fought the battle knee-deep in the wet, yielding soil.
+Again and again, the Seminole threw themselves upon the Taylor and his men, but nothing could break the unflinching column before which they were obliged to retire.

 The slavery issue dominated Taylor’s short term.
 Although he owned slaves on his Cypress Grove plantation near Rodney, Mississippi, he took a moderate stance on the territorial expansion of slavery, angering his fellow Southerners.
 Adding further fuel to the fire, he antagonized the South by advocating the integration of California (a non-slave state).

-Before the exhumation, Rear Admiral Samuel and Official US Navy Historian, Eliot Morison, theorized that Taylor might have recovered from his illness, but for his doctors’ treatments which included drugging him with ipecac, calomel, opium and quinine, as well as bleeding and blistering.
+Before the exhumation, Rear Admiral Samuel and Official U.S. Navy Historian Eliot Morison theorized that Taylor might have recovered from his illness, but for his doctors’ treatments which included drugging him with ipecac, calomel, opium, and quinine, as well as bleeding and blistering.

-About the Article: This basis of this article was included in Hartwell James’ book, Military Heroes of the United States from Lexington to Santiago, published in 1899.
+About the Article: The basis of this article was included in Hartwell James’ book, Military Heroes of the United States from Lexington to Santiago, published in 1899.
 However, the original article has been heavily edited to include additional information.